 - Use only fresh, clean, undamaged fruit.

-- Sterilize Your Jars before preserving by boiling in water for 15 minutes.
-Leave the jars in the water until you’re filling them with the fruity concoction.
+- Sterilize Your Jars before preserving them by boiling them in water for 15 minutes.
+Leave the jars in the water until you fill them with a fruity concoction.

 As long as you used strong enough alcohol (54% ABV) and the fruit is kept submerged, you should not have a problem.
 If you are still worried about the fruit, here are some signs it’s gone bad.